jpasqua/FauxNeXT/Instructions.md

 3. Using (4) M3 screws, attach the *Fin_Area* to the *Rear_Shell*.
 The screws are inserted from the *Fin_Area* and thread into the *Rear_Shell*.
 1. Install the Raspberry Pi using four M2 screws.
 Note that two screws go into the *Rear_Shell* and the other (2) go into the *Fin_Area*.
 2. If you're using a Raspberry Pi 5, install the power switch into the *Back_Plate*
 3. The USB-C connector from your power supply routes through the opening in the *Rear_Shell* and is held in place by the strain relief.
 Route the cable through the strain relief pieces as shown [here](images/Assembly/SR1.jpeg) and [here](images/Assembly/SR2.jpeg).
 Adjust the length of the cable on the inside of the *Rear_Shell* so that it comfortably reaches the USB port on the Pi.
-Secure the strain relief to the *Back_Plate* using (2) M2 screws
+Secure the strain relief to the *Back_Plate* using (2) M2 screws.
+When it is done, it will [look like this](images/Assembly/StrainReliefInstalled.jpeg) from the back.
 2. Perform the wiring as described below.
 1. After testing the unit, snap the *Bezel* to the *Shroud*.
 The magnets will hold it in place.
 2. Have a break then move on to Software Setup.